Has a company called Account Control Technology started calling you? It’s probably because you have an unpaid debt that they are trying to collect.

 You should mention any outstanding circumstances that would have contributed to your inability to make payments, such as a job loss or medical emergency.

 It’s important not to lie about the reason behind your late payments.

-Account Control Technology and other debt collectors will likely ask you to provide documentation backing up your story.
+They and any other debt collector will likely ask you to provide documentation backing up your story.

 If you’re caught in a lie, this will only make things harder for you.